rusticlion/Manastorm/manastorm_codebase_dump.md

 -- Update function for impact effects function VFX.updateImpact(effect, dt)
-    -- Create impact wave that expands outward for i, particle in ipairs(effect.particles) do
+    -- Create impact wave that expands outward
+    -- For effects with useTargetPosition=true, ensure particles use target position local useTargetPosition = effect.useTargetPosition

+    for i, particle in ipairs(effect.particles) do
         -- Check if particle should be active based on delay if effect.timer > particle.delay then
             particle.active = true

+            -- Update particle base position to current target position for effects that track target if useTargetPosition then
+                particle.baseX = effect.targetX
+                particle.baseY = effect.targetY
+            end
         end

         if particle.active then